SFGLab/nf-hichip/README.md

 If you use nf-HiChIP in your research (the idea, the algorithm, the analysis scripts, or the supplemental data), please give us a star on the GitHub repo page and cite our paper as follows:

 - Preprint bioRxiv :
-Jodkowska, K., Parteka-Tojek, Z., Agarwal, A., Denkiewicz, M., Korsak, S., Chilinski, M., ... & Plewczynski, D. (2024).
-Improved cohesin HiChIP protocol and bioinformatic analysis for robust detection of chromatin loops and stripes. bioRxiv, 2024-05. doi: https://doi.org/10.1101/2024.05.16.594268
+Jodkowska, K., Parteka-Tojek, Z., Agarwal, A., Denkiewicz, M., Korsak, S., Chiliński, M., Banecki, K., & Plewczynski, D. (2024).
+Improved cohesin HiChIP protocol and bioinformatic analysis for robust detection of chromatin loops and stripes.
+In bioRxiv (p.
+2024.05.16.594268). https://doi.org/10.1101/2024.05.16.594268
 -------